Faculty/Staff and Team Directory/Homework | Lunch Menu and Program Information | Student Handbook | Vision and Mission

 PROHIBITION OF DISCRIMINATION IN EDUCATION

 It is the policy of the Plainville Board of Education that no persons shall be excluded from participation in, denied the benefits of, or otherwise discriminated against under any program including employment, on the basis of race, color, religion, creed, national origin, ancestry, sex, sexual orientation, marital status, age, physical or mental disability, genetic predisposition or carrier status, or veteran status.
 The Plainville Board of Education also provides equal access to the Boy Scouts and other designated youth groups.
-Any inquiries regarding the non-discrimination policies should be brought to the attention of the building principal or district Title IX Coordinator – Maureen Brummett, Assistant Superintendent 793-3206.
-Section 504 concerns should also be brought to the attention of Maureen Brummett.
+Any inquiries regarding the non-discrimination policies should be brought to the attention of the building principal or district Title IX Coordinator – Dr. Maureen Brummett, Assistant Superintendent 793-3206.
+Section 504 concerns should also be brought to the attention of Dr. Brummett.

 (Title VII Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973)

 The U.S. Dept. of Education Office for Civil Rights

 Office for Civil Rights - Boston Office US Department of Education

 Boston, MA 02109-3921